-What is percutaneous coronary intervention?
+What is a coronary angioplasty?

-Percutaneous coronary intervention (PCI) is the name for procedures to open a blocked coronary artery.
-The two most common are coronary angioplasty and coronary stent placement.
+Coronary angioplasty is the name for procedures to open a blocked coronary artery.
+This also may be called percutaneous coronary intervention (PCI).

-A PCI is a way to open a blocked coronary artery before, during, or after a heart attack.
+An angioplasty is a way to open a blocked coronary artery before, during, or after a heart attack.
 It gets blood flowing to your heart.
 And it can help prevent heart problems by widening an artery that has been narrowed by fatty buildup (plaque).
-This also may be called balloon angioplasty.

-How is PCI done?
+How is the procedure done?

-PCI is done in a cardiac catheterization laboratory ("cath lab").
+Coronary angioplasty is done in a cardiac catheterization laboratory ("cath lab").
 It is done by a heart specialist called a cardiologist.
 The whole procedure may take 1½ to 3 hours.

 You lie on a table under a large X-ray machine.
 You will get medicine through an IV in one of your veins.
 It helps you relax and not feel pain.
 You will be awake during the procedure.
 But you may not be able to remember much about it.

-The doctor will look at X-ray pictures on a monitor (like a TV set) to move the catheter to your heart.
+The doctor will look at X-ray pictures on a monitor (like a TV screen) to move the catheter to your heart.
+The doctor then puts a dye into the catheter.
+This makes your heart's arteries show up on a screen.
+The doctor can then see any arteries that are blocked or narrowed.
 You may feel warm or flushed for a short time when the doctor injects dye into your artery.

 The catheter will be removed.
 A nurse or doctor may press on a bandage on the opening.
 Then a bandage or a compression device may be placed on your groin or wrist at the catheter insertion site.
 This prevents bleeding.
-After the test, you will be taken to a room where the catheter site and your heart rate, blood pressure, and temperature will be checked several times.
+After the procedure, you will be taken to a room where the catheter site and your heart rate, blood pressure, and temperature will be checked several times.
 If the catheter was put in your groin, you will need to lie still and keep your leg straight for several hours.
 If the catheter was put in your arm, you may be able to sit up and get out of bed right away.
-But you will need to keep your arm still for at least one hour.
+But you will need to keep your arm still for at least 1 hour.
 You may stay 1 night in the hospital.
 When you go home, you will get instructions from your doctor to help you recover well and prevent problems.